Board-Certified Ophthalmologist, Retina Surgeon

 dad worked in.
 It really opened my eyes to how the role of research results in lives saved and how we can directly improve every aspect of medicine.”

-Later, during medical school, Dr. Lehr would work in research in the Department of Immunology at University of Miami Miller School of Medicine.
-His concentration in immunology helped him develop a fascination at the possibilities for diagnosis of a multitude of conditions right inside the eye.
+Later, during medical school, Dr. Lehr would work in research in the Department of Immunology at the University of Miami Miller School of Medicine.
+His concentration in immunology helped him develop a fascination at the possibilities for the diagnosis of a multitude of conditions right inside the eye.

-Dr. Lehr graduated from University of Miami Miller School of Medicine and Vassar College with Research Distinction.
+Dr. Lehr graduated from the University of Miami Miller School of Medicine and Vassar College with Research Distinction.
 During his Residency at New York Eye & Ear Infirmary in New York City, Dr. Lehr would soon be united with distinguished professor and Medical Retina Specialist Dr. Joseph Walsh, the Residency Chairman.
 He followed him closely and learned that becoming a Retina Specialist would be his calling.

 “The eye is an incredible organ, really, a sacred site that houses unlimited immunological activities,” explains Dr. Lehr.
 “It’s really the only part of the body where you can view veins, arteries, and nerve endings, just as they are without an incision.”